tudelft-cs4200/2021/project/_posts/2020/2020-09-08-submissions.md

 </modules>
 ```

-After creating a project, enable it in CI by uncommenting the module.
+After creating a language project, enable it in CI by uncommenting the corresponding Maven module.
 Additionally, make sure the Maven configuration file for the project (e.g. `chocopy.syntax/pom.xml`) includes `<relativePath />` in the `<parent></parent>` section:

 ```